jim stafford

 Learned how to debug conditions and visualize the runtime environment through use of

-property or by using the Actuator for web applications
+the debug property or by using the Actuator for web applications